m-hasan-n/hlp/README.md

 ## Citation
-If you find our code/dataset useful in your research, please cite our work:
+If you find the code/dataset useful in your research, please cite our work:

-* [1] M. Hasan, M. Warburton, W. C. Agboh, M. R. Dogar, M. Leonetti, H. Wang,
+* M. Hasan, M. Warburton, W. C. Agboh, M. R. Dogar, M. Leonetti, H. Wang,
  F. Mushtaq, M. Mon-Williams and A. G. Cohn, “Human-like Planning for Reaching in Cluttered Environments, ” Accepted to appear in ICRA 2020.

 ## Watch a video